 Basic Facts About Rhinoceroses

-Rhinoceroses (family Rhinocerotidaeare) the largest land mammals after the elephant.
+Rhinoceroses are the largest land mammals after the elephant.
 There are five species of rhinos, two African and three Asian.
-The African species are the white and black rhinoceroses.
-Both species have two horns.
+The African species are the white and black rhinoceroses, and both species have two horns.
 Asian rhinos include the Indian (or great one-horned rhinoceros) and the Javan, each with one horn, and the Sumatran, which has two.

 © Guy Standen